 - Nipigon Tower (the final location)

-For the full list of installations and their locations, visit the Moments of Algoma website.
+For more information, visit the Moments of Algoma website.

 Sault Ste.
 Marie